 The brandy old-fashioned is a simple variation on the classic bourbon cocktail.
 As the name suggests, it prefers brandy over whiskey.
-If you order an old-fashioned in Wisconsin, it is likely that this is what your bartender will serve you.
+If you order an old-fashioned in Wisconsin, this will likely be the drink your bartender will serve.
 It's so popular, in fact, that it's thought of as the state's unofficial cocktail.

 Like the traditional old-fashioned, this is a very simple cocktail.
 It flavors the brandy with a bitters-soaked sugar cube that is muddled with orange and cherry.
 It is typically topped with a splash of Sprite or 7-Up.

 The brandy old-fashioned is a rather refreshing drink and rivals the whiskey version.
 You'll definitely want to try it out because it's one of the best brandy cocktails out there.